Nirator78/package-update-checker/README.md

 		"alerts": [
 			{
-				"type": "webhook", // Type of alert (webhook) "source": "slack", // Source of the alert (slack, discord, custom) "url": "", // URL of the webhook
+				"type": "webhook", // Type of alert (webhook) "source": "slack", // Source of the alert (slack, discord, teams, custom) "url": "", // URL of the webhook
 				"title": "Test git public repository", // Title of the alert "onlyIfUpdateNeeded": true // Send alert only if update needed